terrastruct/d2/docs/INSTALL.md

 ## macOS (Homebrew)

-If you're on macOS, you can alternatively install with `brew`.
+If you're on macOS, you can install with `brew`.

 ```sh
 brew tap terrastruct/d2